 Finally, Jo’s doctor referred him to a specialist, and in June 2014 he was diagnosed with Alzheimer’s.
 A year after his diagnosis, Maclean’s chronicled his story to that point.
 Jo—so articulate that it had always been a running joke among his friends—struggled slightly to make words do his bidding, but he explained what it was like to live with dementia.
 “It’s kind of like you’re going through a forest,” he said.
 “And the more you walk into the forest, the leaves get bigger and bigger and bigger, and you just become overwhelmed.”

 Jo was adamant that he didn’t want to end up in a long-term care facility like the one in which he’d visited his mother—sometimes with Robin along for the ride when they began dating as teenagers in Kapuskasing, Ont.—and he hoped that Canada’s legalization of assisted death would allow him to avoid that.
-But when medical assistance in dying became law in 2016, excluded were “advance directives” that would have permitted people with dementia to set out terms for their death while they still had capacity to consent.
+But when medical assistance in dying became law in 2016, excluded were “advance requests” that would have permitted people with dementia to set out terms for their death while they still had capacity to consent.

 Now, that dark forest Jo described is closing in.
 “In a lot of ways, it’s good that you don’t know what was coming, because if you knew, you would probably run away screaming,” Robin says.
 “But like everything else, it’s a progression where you look back and think, ‘I don’t know how we got here.’ ”